Updated: February 11, 2026

 Penalties for Not Filing Forms 1094/1095-C

 The penalty for not filing information returns used to be $100 per return.
 But in recent years, the IRS has increased this penalty substantially.
-As of 2022, the fee is $280 for each unfiled or incorrect form.
+For 2025 reporting (filed in 2026), the penalty is $340 for each unfiled or incorrect form.

 These penalties can be applied twice to the same return.
-For example, if you don't provide your employee with a 1095-C and you fail to provide the IRS with a copy, you will incur a total penalty of $560.
-If you provide your employee with Form 1095-C but forget to send a copy to the IRS, your fee will only be $280.
+For example, if you don't provide your employee with a 1095-C statement and you fail to provide the IRS with a copy, the penalty is doubled and you will incur a total penalty of $680.
+If you provide your employee with Form 1095-C, but forget to send a copy to the IRS, your penalty will only be $340 for tax year 2025.

 Keep in mind that this penalty is per return.
-If you have 50 full-time employees, the total penalty for failing to provide the 1095-C statement and not filing would be $28,000.
-The IRS caps these fees at $3.426 million per employer.
-But again, this amount is doubled if you fail to file and fail to give your employee a copy.
+If you have 50 full-time employees, the total penalty for failing to provide the 1095-C statement and not filing would be $34,000.
+For 2025 reporting, the IRS caps these penalties at $4.099 million per employer.
+But, again, this amount is doubled if you fail to file with the IRS and fail to give your employee a copy.

 What Happens If You Don't File Forms 1094/1095-C?

-Now, however, the rule has been in place for over six years.
+Now, however, the rules have been in place for over six years.
 The IRS is serious about these forms, and it plans to pursue businesses that are not compliant.
 If you haven't filed these forms, you can expect the IRS to send you a notice in the mail.

 If you disregard the first notice, you should expect to receive notices about penalties or other collection actions.
-Remember, the IRS has extensive abilities to collect unpaid taxes and penalties, including federal tax liens and assets seizures.
+Remember, the IRS has extensive authority to collect unpaid taxes and penalties, including federal tax liens and assets seizures.
 Generally, the notice the IRS sends if they believe you have not filed these forms is IRS Letter 5699.
 This letter explains the filing requirements for these forms and asks why you have not filed.
-If this form is ignored, the IRS can escalate the issue and assess penalties.
+When this letter is ignored, the IRS can escalate the issue and assess penalties.

 What to Do If You Haven't Filed Forms 1094/1095-C